-Gemma Collins Viral In Huge Shoulder Pads — Orange Is The New Linebacker?
+Gemma Collins Viral In Huge Shoulder Pads: Orange Is The New Linebacker?
 [Opinion]

 — JM???????? (@JM90x) July 20, 2017

-Many people online pointed the finger at her friends, with comments that ranged from her fans telling her to “get some new mates asap,” to Gemma was in “dire need” of a friend,” one who will tell her what she really looks like before going out in public.
+Many people online pointed the finger at her friends, with comments that ranged from her fans telling her to “get some new mates asap” to Gemma was in “dire need of a friend,” one who will tell her what she really looks like before going out in public.

 Everyone needs a friend who tells you not to wear a certain outfit.
 Last night Gemma Collins was in dire need of that friend. pic.twitter.com/XIoPA0DkYi